X-Pro 2 / 23mm f1.4 – ISO 200, f8, (1/27s, 0.6s, 1/7s)

-On my second night up in Mammoth there wasn’t much going on with the weather.
-It was clear blue skies everywhere except in this one direction looking out towards the Twin Lakes.
-Literally everywhere else was boring blue skies so this was my shot for the night.
+On my second night up in Mammoth, there wasn’t much going on with the weather.
+Clear blue skies were everywhere except in this one direction, looking out towards the Twin Lakes.
+Everywhere else, there were boring blue skies, so this was my shot for the night.

-In front of me here were the twin lakes with mosquitos buzzing thick in the air (I somehow did not get one bite), behind me was another lake, Lake Mammie.
-I got a few shots there later, but didn’t stay long because there was a black bear hanging out about thirty feet away from me and it was making me uncomfortable.
+In front of me were the twin lakes with mosquitos buzzing thick in the air (I somehow did not get one bite); behind me was another lake, Lake Mammie.
+I got a few shots there later but didn’t stay long because a black bear was hanging out about thirty feet away, making me uncomfortable.

 Behind The Shot